 It sounded too good to be true, so I spoke with Chris Strandburg, D.D.S., a California-based dentist, to make sure this product checked all the boxes, all in the name of healthy teeth.

 The main purpose of flossing, while you can remove food, is mainly to remove bacteria.
 These bacteria live on our teeth and gums, and if they grow, eventually cause cavities and irritation of the gum tissue.
 This can be severe if left unchecked for long periods of time.
 Waterpiks are actually more effective than flossing.

 The problem with string floss is that it breaks up the bacteria but does not really do much to flush it out of those deep areas (even if you are doing it perfectly).
-Unfortunately, when you are talking about those deep spaces below the gumline, every millimeter makes a huge difference.
+Unfortunately, when you are talking about those deep spaces below the gum line, every millimeter makes a huge difference.
 When using the Waterpik Sonic-Fusion, the high-pressured water forces itself into all the nooks and crannies to break up bacteria and irrigate it out from between the teeth and below the gum line.
-It really gets you to a next level of clean.
+It really gets you to the next level of clean.

 Q: Is it possible to not create the next big flood when using this product?

 Just place the brush head on your teeth and create a water seal with your lips.
 Press the floss button and [as a novice] just try to do four teeth at a time.
 Glide the toothbrush across your teeth with the floss button on and then turn it off.
 Then spit that little bit of water out, place it back in your mouth, create a seal, and turn it on.
 It sounds like a lot of steps, but it takes you a minute and a half at most.